timothylwarren/labdocs/pi_ssh.md

 - timedatectl

 #if error message "Failed to set time: Automatic time synchronization is enabled"
-- 'sudo timedatectl set-ntp 0'
+- sudo timedatectl set-ntp 0
 #then redo steps above to reset clock manually

 ## Starting virtual env for running python